An origin story in the Comstock Chronicles

 “Don’t stare at me, boy, but give me your ears.”

 Azroth nodded as he kept working, curious about her request.

 “The next time you move a crate, glance up toward the water fountain.
 I’ve noticed a man staring at you, and I get the worst feeling from him.
 Be careful doing so.”

 He returned his attention to the cheese crate in his hand.
 How did Barley get into the city?
 Azroth needed to think fast if he was going to get out of this.
-He set the crate down.
+He set the crate down and glanced at Marjorie.

 Azroth nodded.
 “It’s been my pleasure to help you, Marjorie, but I’m afraid I have to leave.”

 Marjorie released him, and Azroth slipped between the stalls, silent as a shadow.
-He tried to slip past Ariel, but the girl caught up to him.
+He tried to get past Ariel, but the girl caught up to him.

 “Where do you think you’re going?” she demanded.

-“It’s not safe to be around me,” Azroth panted as they rounded a corner.
+“It’s not safe to be around me right now,” Azroth said as they rounded a corner.

 “Oh, right.
 Like you’re such a big hot shot.”
 Ariel sneered.
 “You haven’t even met the Bosses yet.”